Creating a Chinese Company

 - Find and appoint a Chinese General Manager.
 The General Manager is legally responsible for the Chinese business which included all monies in China.
 If the business breaks any of the Chinese rules and regulations the General Manager is legally responsible.
 It is not an easy role for a Chinese person as lot of the overseas business trading methods will need to be adapted for the Chinese business.

-- The Chinese business has to set up with declared capital.
+- The Chinese business must set up with declared capital.
 You can create a Chinese with one $US dollar capital.

 - Capital can be paid into a company over five years.